simonseyock/uprocess/README.md

   var processed = uprocess.processFile("some/file.js", { SMALL: true });
   ```

-To write it into a file you can use fs.
-You can't use this tool in the browser, neither can't you use it from the command line, yet.
-How it's done:
+Neither you can use this tool in the browser, nor can you use it from the command line, yet.
+To use it you need to write it into a file.
+How it's done (with fs):

   ```javascript
   var fs = require("fs");